LemonPi/lemonpi.github.io/projects/namegame/namegame.md

 The valid lines are then broken into fields, the first always being their id and the fifth always being their full name.
 The full name is further split into parts to award part matches.

+The play function randomly picks a name; a future update could be to make it so that the same name is not repeated.
 The play function is similar in splitting the strings up, then it compares each part of the guess to each part of the name.

 Messing around with pointers of pointers of pointers inevitably introduced some errors.
-It was a great opportunity to practice backtracing with gdb and debugging C code in general (the run time errors are not informative at all).
+It was a great opportunity to practice **backtracing with gdb** and debugging C code in general (the run time errors are not informative at all).
 <div class="frames">
 <img src="gdb.png">
 <p>Wonderful feeling when everything finally works</p>